AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 |  G  |  Shear   |  175.5 Hz  |
 |Theta |Residence Time | 1.899 min or 113.9 s|

-Table 1: The bench setup.
-The above are the parameters and resulting values of the current design.

 ### Experiment operation
-Two-stage coagulant addition experiment should base on the data generated in one stage addition experiment, the total coagulant dosage is the optimal amount found in one stage addition experiments.  and then we add two more circulations for comparison, vary the total amount, +-0.5 on the basis of the first trial.
-When conducting two-stage addition experiment, the effect of humic acid concentration on flocculation would not be test, humic acid concentration of the synthetic water is fixed.
+Two-stage coagulant addition experiment is should based on the data generated in one stage addition experiment, and the total coagulant dosage is the optimal amount found in one stage addition experiments.
+Two additional dosages of coagulant are added for comparison by varying +/-0.5 of the optimal dosage based on the first-stage results.
+When conducting two-stage addition experiment, the effect of humic acid concentration on flocculation would not be tested, humic acid concentration of the synthetic water is kept constant.

 During March, for one stage addition experiment, in every single circulation of the increment function, the coag dosage was range from 1.1 to 2.6 mg/L, the dosage was increased seven times over time under the control of ProCoDA.
 The target influent turbidity was 100NTU and the humic acid concentration was 2mg/L. Trails used pure clay suspension were also conducted for comparision.
 It was found that desirable effluent turbidity usually generated around 1.5 mg/L coagulant concentration according to Du's research(Du, 2017).
 Besides, in the previous experiment, 0.5mg/L and 1mg/L coagulant were proved to be insufficient to reduce the turbidity of synthetic water efficiently.
 By applying different humic acid concentration between separate trials with same coagulant dosage, the impact of both humic acid on flocculation process can be tested.